LAGkitty/PY-to-EXE-converter/README.md

 ### Large File Size
 - PyInstaller bundles Python and all dependencies into the executable
 - Use virtual environments with only necessary packages installed

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- [PyInstaller](https://pyinstaller.org/) for the amazing packaging tool
-- [Tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI framework

----

-**Note**: This project is maintained by [Your Name].
-For support, please open an issue on GitHub.